 Monocytes – Definition, Structure, Types, Functions

-• Typically, monocytes circulate in the blood for one to three days before migrating to tissues throughout the body and differentiating into macrophages and dendritic cells.
+• Monocytes circulate in the bloodstream for one to three days after being released before moving to various tissues throughout the body.
+They develop into macrophages and dendritic cells once in the tissues, increasing the immune response and boosting antigen presentation.

-• In the tissues, monocytes can also divide into dendritic cells.
-Dendritic cells are immune cells that digest antigens and transmit them to the immune system (defense system).
-They are therefore classified as antigen-presenting cells.
+• Monocytes can differentiate into dendritic cells in addition to being macrophage progenitors.
+Dendritic cells are immune cells that capture antigens and present them to the immune system, boosting the body’s defense against infections.
+Monocytes are thus classified as antigen-presenting cells.

-• Monocytes respond to inflammatory signals in the body and can arrive rapidly (within 8 to 12 hours) at sites of infection or tissue injury, where they split into macrophages and dendritic cells to offer additional immune response.
+• Monocytes respond quickly to inflammatory signals in the body and can reach areas of infection or tissue injury within 8 to 12 hours.
+When they arrive at these locations, they differentiate into macrophages and dendritic cells, offering an improved immune response to battle the threat.

 Structure of Monocytes